adalinesimonian/polymer-iron-rails/README.md

 # PolymerIronRails

+**This repository is no longer maintained.** See [polymer-elements-rails](https://github.com/alchapone/polymer-elements-rails) for an alternative.

 Polymer Iron elements are a set of utility elements including general-purpose UI elements (such as icons, layout elements, and toolbars), as well as non-UI elements providing features like AJAX, signaling and storage.